Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Changelog ==
+= 6.2.4 =
+* Improvement: shepherd css class
+* Improvement: move ace to vendor dir, to prevent translation scan, props @tobifjellner
+* Improvement: No data requests notice if no datarequests available
+* Improvement: Elementor video playlist integration
+* Improvement: less option updates in integrations
+* Improvement: new filter for compatibility with qTranslate
+* Improvement: drop text/javascript from scripts, as it is default
+* Improvement: no defer on inline scripts, props @Lofesa

 = 6.2.0 =
 * New: Beaver Builder Power Pack
 * New: Superfly integration